MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-iot-hub-enhanced.md

 ms.search.form: Source and Destination
 ---

-# Add Azure Event Hubs source to an eventstream with enhanced capabilities
+# Add Azure IoT Hub source to an eventstream with enhanced capabilities
 This article shows you how to add an Azure IoT Hub source to an eventstream with enhanced capabilities. .